 Synonyms: cot death (especially amongst the general public), SIDS

-It is a diagnosis of exclusion and can be made only after detailed history with examination of the site of death and postmortem examination.
-All other possible causes of death must be excluded for this diagnosis to be tenable.
-It usually occurs in apparently healthy children during sleep, with no warning.
-The terms 'sudden and unexpected infant death' (SUID) or 'sudden unexpected death in infancy' (SUDI) are used to describe all deaths, regardless of cause.
-Cases of SUID that remain unexplained after postmortem examination and review of the history and circumstances surrounding the death are classified as SIDS.
-80% of SUID cases are due to SIDS.
-20% have a clear cause such as severe infection, inherited disorders of fatty acid oxidation or genetic cardiac channelopathies.
+The terms 'sudden and unexpected infant death' (SUID) or 'sudden unexpected death in infancy' (SUDI) are sometimes used to describe all deaths, regardless of cause.
+Cases of SUID that remain unexplained after post-mortem examination and review of the history and circumstances surrounding the death are classified as SIDS.
+Around 80% of SUID cases are due to SIDS.
+The remainder have a clear cause such as severe infection, inherited disorders of fatty acid oxidation or genetic cardiac channelopathies.

-In the affluent West, SIDS is the most common cause of death of children between the ages of 1 month and 1 year, with the majority of the deaths occurring between the ages of 4 and 6 months.
-The true incidence may be masked due to discrepancies in the diagnosis used on death certificates - for example, accidental suffocation being misdiagnosed as suffocation and vice versa.
+- In the affluent West, SIDS is the most common cause of death of children between the ages of 1 month and 1 year.
+Almost 50% of deaths between these ages are due to SIDS.

-- Cot death is more common in male infants (64% of cases of SIDS were male infants in the UK in 2012).
+- Unexplained death is more common in male infants (64% of cases of SIDS were male infants in the UK in 2012).

-Although sudden infant death syndrome cannot be prevented, there are several factors which are known to be associated with increased risk.
+Although SIDS cannot be prevented, there are several factors which are known to be associated with increased risk.
 A 'Triple Risk Model' was proposed in 1994, emphasising the role and interaction of a number of factors in the pathogenesis of SIDS.
 In this model, SIDS occurs when three factors are present simultaneously.
 These factors are: an underlying vulnerability in the infant (eg, low birth weight or prematurity), a critical developmental period (usually 1-3 months of age) and an 'exogenous stressor' (eg, sleeping prone).
 It is thought that a combination of immature cardiorespiratory control systems and a failure to be roused from sleep lead to death.

 - Late or no antenatal care.